LucasLombardo/carvana-advanced-search/README.md

 # Carvana Advanced Search Site

 Carvana is an online used vehicle retailer in the US.
-I have been an investor in the company for a while and am planning on buying my next car there, but the search UI leaves a lot to be desired.
+I love the idea in general and am planning on buying my next car there, but the search UI leaves a lot to be desired.

-This project intends to increase filterable fields, allow for saving and tracking searches, and provide details about saved searches or vehicles while offline.
+This project intends to increase filterable fields, and allow for saving advanced searches.

-Possible post-mvp features include integrations with additional services and APIs to add aditional information about vehicles.
+Possible post-mvp features include tracking searches, offline viewing of favorited vehicles (PWA), and integrations with additional services to add aditional information about vehicles.

-### User Stories
+### MVP User Stories

-1. As a user, I want to be able to filter cars by all currently included fields in the carvana search.
+1. As a user, I want to be able to filter vehicles by the following fields that are already available in the standard Carvana search:

+   - price
+   - mileage
+   - make and model
+   - color
+   - transmission
+   - drive type
+   - body type

-1. As a user, I want to be able to filter cars by additional fields including:
+1. As a user, I want to be able to filter vehicles by additional fields including:

    - car length
    - number of keys